In the wake of the pandemic, remote work is here to stay.

 Key features

-2. Limited integration make connecting YouSign to your tech stack difficult.
+• Limited integration options make connecting YouSign to your tech stack difficult.

-Yousign is primarily set up to serve European markets (it’s designed and hosted in Europe), but it may still be a great fit for US businesses who are looking for strict compliance and a great feature set.
+Yousign is primarily set up to serve European markets (it’s designed and hosted in Europe), but it may still be a great fit for US businesses who are looking for strict compliance and a great collection of features.

-On the other hand, Yousign’s interface is far more comfortable to work with, and the features that they provide make signature tracking and task management easy.
+On the other hand, Yousign’s interface is far more comfortable to work with, and the features that the platform provides make signature tracking and task management easy.

 Plus, the standardization around Europe’s eIDAS Regulation means that the signing tools that Yousign implements are slightly different from what you’d see with a US-based company.